Cutting Planarians: Planar Emulators for String Graphs: O(1)-Distortion Planar Emulator

-\begin{lemma} There are absolute constants \EMPH{$\alpha$} $\le 170$ and \EMPH{$\beta$} $\le 3744$ such that the following holds.
-Let $G$ be a planar graph.
+\begin{lemma} There are absolute constants \EMPH{$\alpha$} $\le 126$, \EMPH{$\beta$} $\le 57$, and \EMPH{$\gamma$} $\le 12$ such that the following holds.
+Let $G$ be a plane graph.
 There is a procedure \EMPH{$\textsc{ClusterOuter}(H, \cR)$} that takes as input a connected plane graph $H$ that is an induced subgraph of $G$ (and inherits the planar embedding of $G$) and a set of regions $\cR$ whose support is $V(H)$, and returns a partial partition of $V(H)$ into a set of clusters $\cC$ such that: \begin{enumerate} \item \textnormal{[Outer-clustered.]} For every outer region $R \in \cR$, every vertex in $R$ is assigned to some cluster of $\cC$.
-Moreover, the subgraph $H[V(\cC)]$, which contains all vertices assigned to clusters, is connected. \item \textnormal{[Diameter.]} Every cluster $C\in\cC$ has $\cR$-diameter at most $\alpha$. \item \textnormal{[Scattering.]} For every region $R \in \cR$ and any two vertices $v_a, v_b \in R$, there is a path $\Gamma$ in $G$ between $v_a$ and $v_b$ that can be written as the concatenation of $\beta$ paths
+Moreover, the subgraph $H[V(\cC)]$, which contains all vertices assigned to clusters, is connected. \item \textnormal{[Diameter.]} Every cluster $C\in\cC$ has $\cR$-diameter at most $\alpha$. \item \textnormal{[Scattering.]} For every region $R \in \cR$ and any two vertices $v_a, v_b \in R$, there is a path $\Pi$ in $G$ between $v_a$ and $v_b$ that has one of the following two forms: either $\Pi$ is the concatenation of at most $\beta$ paths

-where each subpath $\Gamma_i$ is either (1) contained entirely in some cluster $C\in \cC$ or (2) consists of unassigned vertices in $R$. \end{enumerate} \end{lemma} The description of the procedure \textsc{ClusterOuter} and proof of \Cref{lem:gridtree} is deferred to the next section.
-In the rest of this section, we explain how to apply \textsc{ClusterOuter} recursively to find a clustering of the entire graph $G$, proving \Cref{lem:good-clustering}.